 The parameters for the test are chosen such that the initial perpendicular velocity is mildly relativistic with $\gamma_\perp = 1.1$.
 The oscillation frequency is chosen to be $\omega_0 = \omega_\perp / 2$ and the electric field strength is $E_0 = 10 m \omega_0 c / q$ so that the maximum longitudinal velocity is strongly relativistic.
 The particle orbit is integrated for five electric field oscillations.
 At the end of the simulation, the particle is expected to have zero longitudinal velocity $u_z(t=5T_0)=0$ and unchanged total energy $\gamma(t=5T_0) = \gamma_\perp$.
 Three error measures are used to quantify the performance of the schemes.

 where $\varphi$ is the calculated phase of the particle and $\varphi_\text{exact}$ is the exact phase.

 Section G in table \ref{tab:error_measures} summarises the results for case (a) $\Delta t = 0.1 T_\perp$ and case (b) $\Delta t = 0.01 T_\perp$, where $T_\perp = 2\pi/\omega_\perp$.
-All schemes except PL, LiLF, GH, and GH2 conserve energy exactly and show no error in the parallel velocity $u_z(t=5T_0)$, although the accumulation of rounding errors pushes $\mathcal{E}^{\mathrm{Osc}}_{u}$ slightly above the threshold of $10^{-13}$ for almost all schemes when using the smaller time step.
-The exception to this is ZZ, for which this error remains below the threshold.
+All schemes except PL, LiLF, GH, and GH2 conserve energy exactly and show no error in the parallel velocity $u_z(t=5T_0)$.
 For the larger time step CC has the smallest phase error, although this should not be taken as an overall indication of the performance of CC for this test.
 The convergence plots for the three error measures are shown in figure \ref{fig:oscillatingez_scandt}.